bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

 ## Motivation

-Identify the origin of a nuclear accident from gaz propagation
+Identify the origin of a nuclear accident from gas propagation through a simplified setting.

 ## Description